 What about you?

-Do you purchase a real tree or do you prefer artificial, and why?
+Do you purchase a real or fake Christmas tree and why?

 References and Resources: